ibstokke/EnergyNow23/readme.md

 ## Electricity Production and Primary Control Reserves <a name="PRL"></a>

 ### Assumptions
-- Price-as-clear: One price for Primary Control Reserves operation mode $S_{PCR}$: highest accepted bid sets the price for all.
+- Price-as-clear: One price $S_{PCR}$ for Primary Control Reserves operation mode : highest accepted bid sets the price for all.
 - While offering PRL, the downwards and upwards regulation contribute equally to overall capacity.
 While operating the power plant at capacity $P$ those contributions add up to zero: no resulting reservoir usage.

 PRL regulation is symmetric.
 The maximal capacity PRL can be offered  is given by the minimal difference between the operating capacity and either maximal and minimal operating capcity: